Retail Opportunity Investments (NASDAQ:ROIC) Issues FY 2021 Earnings Guidance

-A number of equities analysts have commented on ROIC shares.
-Wells Fargo & Company lifted their price objective on shares of Retail Opportunity Investments from $16.00 to $17.00 and gave the stock an underweight rating in a report on Thursday, August 26th.
-Zacks Investment Research upgraded shares of Retail Opportunity Investments from a hold rating to a buy rating and set a $20.00 price target on the stock in a research report on Thursday, October 14th.
-Finally, Citigroup upgraded Retail Opportunity Investments from a neutral rating to a buy rating in a report on Thursday, July 1st.
-One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
-According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $17.75.
+Retail Opportunity Investments (NASDAQ:ROIC) last posted its earnings results on Monday, October 25th.
+The real estate investment trust reported $0.17 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.06 by $0.11.
+Retail Opportunity Investments had a return on equity of 3.03% and a net margin of 13.89%.
+The company had revenue of $71.39 million for the quarter, compared to analyst estimates of $70.14 million.
+During the same period last year, the company earned $0.25 earnings per share.
+The business’s revenue was up 2.3% compared to the same quarter last year.
+As a group, equities research analysts forecast that Retail Opportunity Investments will post 1 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 7th.
-Shareholders of record on Friday, December 17th will be given a dividend of $0.11 per share.
-This represents a $0.44 annualized dividend and a yield of 2.45%.
-The ex-dividend date of this dividend is Thursday, December 16th.
-Retail Opportunity Investments’s payout ratio is 41.90%.
+Several equities analysts recently issued reports on ROIC shares.
+Zacks Investment Research upgraded Retail Opportunity Investments from a hold rating to a buy rating and set a $20.00 price target on the stock in a research note on Thursday, October 14th.
+Wells Fargo & Company boosted their price target on Retail Opportunity Investments from $16.00 to $17.00 and gave the company an underweight rating in a research note on Thursday, August 26th.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
+According to MarketBeat, Retail Opportunity Investments presently has a consensus rating of Buy and an average price target of $17.75.

 An institutional investor recently raised its position in Retail Opportunity Investments stock.
-Morgan Stanley grew its position in shares of Retail Opportunity Investments Corp.
-(NASDAQ:ROIC) by 82.9% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 545,645 shares of the real estate investment trust’s stock after purchasing an additional 247,382 shares during the quarter.
-Morgan Stanley owned approximately 0.46% of Retail Opportunity Investments worth $9,636,000 as of its most recent SEC filing.
+Morgan Stanley lifted its holdings in Retail Opportunity Investments Corp.
+(NASDAQ:ROIC) by 82.9% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 545,645 shares of the real estate investment trust’s stock after acquiring an additional 247,382 shares during the quarter.
+Morgan Stanley owned approximately 0.46% of Retail Opportunity Investments worth $9,636,000 at the end of the most recent reporting period.
 94.88% of the stock is owned by institutional investors and hedge funds.

 Retail Opportunity Investments Company Profile